Ruth Sheen: Film

 Sheen frequently appears in the films of Mike Leigh.
 She played the female lead in High Hopes (1988), a laughing woman in Secrets & Lies (1996), Maureen in All or Nothing (2002), Lily in Vera Drake (2004), Gerri in Another Year (2010), and Sarah Danby in Mr. Turner (2014).

 High Hopes was her breakthrough role.
 After Another Year she commented on Leigh's preference for improvisation: "It's a unique way of working...
 He's quite a hard taskmaster."

 She played the mother of the character Jamie in Philip Ridley's 2009 feature film Heartless, and appeared in Welcome to the Punch (2013).
 She played Elsie in the 2016 film adaptation of A Street Cat Named Bob.

 Theatre

 Sheen performed in Mike Leigh's play It's a Great Big Shame at the Theatre Royal Stratford East in 1993.
 She has appeared in Stoning Mary at the Royal Court Theatre, Market Boy at the Royal National Theatre and An Oak Tree at the Soho Theatre, all in London.
 In 2007, she played Lyn, opposite Ben Whishaw's Steven, in the world premiere of Philip Ridley's stage play Leaves of Glass at the Soho Theatre.

+Filmography

 Awards

 In 1989, Sheen won the European Film Award for Best Actress for the role of Shirley in High Hopes.
 She was nominated for British actress of the year by the London Film Critics' Circle for Another Year.